jfreeman812/QE-Tools/_docs/reporting/databroker.rst

 - an ``index`` key corresponding to the correct Splunk index (``rax_temp_60`` for staging, ``rax_qe_coverage`` for production)
 - a ``source`` key corresponding to the Splunk source expected (``rax_qe_coverage``)
 - a unique ``upload_id`` key that helps identify the set of data uploaded when searching
-- an accurate unix timestamp corresponding to the time of upload
+- a ``_time`` key with an accurate unix timestamp corresponding to the time of upload